dotnet/performance/docs/microbenchmark-design-guidelines.md

 ![Regression](img/setup_array_reverse_profiler.png)

-As you can see, reversing the array took only `26.6%` of the benchmark execution time!!
+As you can see, reversing the array took only `26.6%` of the benchmark execution time!
 The rest was spent on executing the array creation logic.
 What does it mean?
 It means that the given benchmark is measuring the performance of creating and reversing the array.
 Not just reversing the array.

 This is why **the initialization logic should be always separated from the benchmark**.
-If possible of course.

 ### GlobalSetup

-Public method marked with `[GlobalSetup]` attribute is going to be executed **exactly once**, before running the benchmark for the first time.
+A public method marked with `[GlobalSetup]` attribute is going to be executed **exactly once**, before running the benchmark for the first time.

 ```cs
 private int[] _array;